Last Updated on 5 July 2023 by admin

 Continuous security monitoring (CSM) automates security monitoring to provide real-time actionable security information as a proactive approach to threat intelligence.
 Solutions for continuous security monitoring give businesses immediate access to vulnerabilities, cyber threats, and a view of their security posture.
-An increasing number of organizations are adopting CSM solutions as part of their more traditional security controls such as penetration testing, firewalls, and antivirus software as part of a comprehensive network-wide security program.
+An increasing number of organizations are adopting CSM solutions as part of their more traditional security controls such as penetration testing, firewalls, and cybersecurity antivirus software as part of a comprehensive network-wide security program.

 In today’s world of zero-day vulnerabilities, point-in-time security controls no longer provide the assurance IT professionals require to stay ahead of attackers.
 Some of the main techniques of continuous threat detection include 24/7 attack surface monitoring, and continuous asset discovery, and vulnerability discovery.

 Continuous security monitoring provides visibility of your digital footprint

 For any organization, it’s imperative to fully understand your evolving IT environments.
 Real-time asset and vulnerability discovery will map your known and unknown assets helping to visualize your overall security posture to pin-point vulnerabilities accurately.
-As vulnerabilities can be introduced at any time and your attack surface is constantly in a state of change which reinforces the critical need for a continuous monitoring solution.
+Vulnerabilities can be introduced at any time and your attack surface is constantly in a state of change which reinforces the critical need for a continuous monitoring solution.

 Assess your capacity to combat cyber risk

 Full visibility of your threat landscape empowers you to determine your digital health and subsequently gauge your ability to manage risks decisions.
 With the detailed and continuous insight provided by this form of monitoring, you can use the information to adjust your security strategy accordingly and build a more robust security program.
 For example, if an application is regularly flagging vulnerabilities its a trigger for a manual penetration test to for manual risk validation.

 Speed up and prioritize remediation